Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 But what’s partly so jarring about all this, is that the French understand fashion.
 Before France was known for this awkwardly oppressive brand of secularism, it was better known and respected throughout the world for its influence on fashion and style.

-Therefore, the idea that France would take such an authoritarian approach to the clothing of young women, is unfortunate to say the least.
+Therefore, the idea that France would take such an authoritarian approach to the clothing of young women is unfortunate, to say the least.

 Religious fashion is still fashion.
 It has its own history, evolution, and iterations of style.
 It requires skill and craftsmanship to achieve a certain effect.
-Modesty and beauty can coexist, and even compliment each other.
-But beauty can’t coexist with bad taste.
-And that’s what this ruling leaves in my mouth.
+Modesty and beauty can coexist, and even complement each other.
+But beauty can’t coexist with bad taste, and that’s what this ruling leaves in my mouth.

 Yusra Dahri